RegionHalland/wordpress-boilerplate/README.md

       COMPONENT_LIB_URL: 'http://styleguide.test/temp/css/main.min.css'
 ```

-Make sure your installation of the component library allows CORS by adding the following in the server block of it's nginx config:
+Make sure your installation of the component library allows CORS by adding the following in the server block of your styleguides nginx config:

 ```nginx
 # Allow CORS